Diploma Programme (DP)

 - Extended Essay

-Other subjects are available to be taken online and are supervised by our staff.
+Other self-funded subjects are available to be taken online and are overseen by our staff.
 Subjects offered may vary from year to year, depending on student demand and teacher availability.
-We may also be able to offer self-funded subject on a case-by-case basis.